tsiensesvendomingos/azure-network-protocols/README.md

 <br />

 <p>
-We can inspect each individual packet and see the actual data that is being sent in each ping.
+We can inspect each packet and see the actual data being sent in each ping.
 The picture below demonstrates that.
 </p>
 <p>
 <img src="https://i.imgur.com/tIG5VAl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>